jimmy11stumbling/architect-prompt-wizard/replit.md

 ## Recent Changes

+### Enhanced A2A and MCP Protocol Integration (June 27, 2025)
+- **A2A Protocol Active**: Implemented agent-to-agent coordination with message passing between all 12 agents
+- **MCP Protocol Enhanced**: Integrated Model Context Protocol for real-time platform data access and compatibility analysis
+- **Platform-Aware Agents**: ALL agents now receive authentic platform data from database and coordinate through A2A messages
+- **Enhanced Context Sharing**: Each agent gets MCP-enhanced platform context and A2A coordination data from previous agents
+- **Real-time Database Integration**: Agents fetch live platform features, integrations, pricing, and limitations via MCP tools
+- **Agent Collaboration**: Subsequent agents receive findings from previous agents via A2A protocol for better coordination

 ### Platform-Specific Agent Selection Bug Fix (June 27, 2025)
 - **CRITICAL BUG FIXED**: Platform-specific agent selection now works correctly for all platforms
 - **Dynamic Agent System**: Created `getAgentListForPlatform()` to select appropriate optimization agents based on user's chosen platform